Outlook Envelope and Label Printer

 Finally click OK to print with the chosen settings or Cancel to quit.

-Click this link to download the user forms and macro modules.
+- Click here to download the userform and macro modules

-There is also a similar but enhanced version of this macro available as an add-in for Word.
+There is also a similar, but enhanced, version of this macro available as an add-in for Word.
+This add-in does not require any programming knowledge or access to the VBA editor.